 Motor Vehicle – Motorcycle, Rear-ender, Hit and Run; Hotel/Restaurant – Dram Shop; Motor Vehicle – Multiple Vehicle; Wrongful Death – Survival Damages; Motor Vehicle – Alcohol Involvement

 Diana McKissick, Individually and as Personal Representative of the Estate of Francis Frederick Scrio, Deceased v.
-Brian Todd Jarrell, Individually and as employee/agent of Jarrell Enterprises, Co. d/b/a Title Boxing Club, Ricky Lee Jarrell, Individually and as owner/agent of Jarrell Enterprises, Co. d/b/a Title Boxing Club, Club Bliss, John Does I-X, Individually and as employees/agents of Company Doe, Jarrell Enterprises, Co. and Company Doe., No. 2015CP1002514
+Brian Todd Jarrell, Individually and as employee/agent of Jarrell Enterprises, Co. d/b/a Title Boxing Club, Ricky Lee Jarrell, Individually and as owner/agent of Jarrell Enterprises, Co. d/b/a Title Boxing Club, Club Bliss, John Does I-X, Individually and as employees/agents of Company Doe, Jarrell Enterprises, Co. and Company Doe.,

 September 20, 2017